OpenUpSA/best-practices/development.md

 Prefer platforms that encourage simple, consistent deployments and make collaboration easy.

 - Apps that don't require server logic should be hosted using [GitHub Pages](https://pages.github.com/).
-- Apps that require simple server logic such as a database should be deployed to [Heroku](http://heroku.com).
-- Only deploy to our own infrastructure if it's truly required, such as when SSL is necessary.
-- When deploying on our own infrastructure, prefer [Dokku](https://github.com/progrium/dokku) on dokku.code4sa.org
+- When deploying on our own infrastructure, prefer [Dokku](https://github.com/progrium/dokku)

 ## Databases